eaobservatory/hedwig/doc/review/external_jcmt.rst

 *  Should be done now.
 *  Urgency is not a major consideration.

-The bulk of your report is intended to be free-format, but it would be helpful to address the above issues in some order.
+There is also a free-format space on the review page for any additional comments you may have about the proposal.
-In addition, if you feel this application is not, as it stands, of the highest scientific quality, please suggest how it might be improved in future submissions.
+If you feel this application is not, as it stands, of the highest scientific quality, please suggest how it might be improved in future submissions.
 You might also wish to comment on the applicants' competence to carry